 - Divisional Round: Winners in the Wild Card round plus the top seed in each conference will face off, with the teams receiving first-round byes hosting each contest — these will take place January 21-22

 - Conference Championships: Winners in the Divisional Round will meet in each conference’s championship to determine which teams will play in the Super Bowl – these will take place place January 29

-- Super Bowl LVI: The 2022 Super Bowl will be held at SoFi Stadium in Inglewood, California.
+- Super Bowl LVI: The 2023 Super Bowl will be held at State Farm Stadium in Glendale, Arizona on February 12, 2023.

 This may surprise some new bettors, but the weather can have a big impact on the line and particularly on the total in the NFL.
 Some factors can be blown a little out of proportion, but others aren’t as impactful as you might guess.